martynaskup/rajkowo/src/app/DOCUMENTATION.md

 - if the usename and password do not match -> stay on the logging page and render error message
 - if the usename and password do match -> log in and show the landing page with all details

-write first tests for this first and then implement it
+write first tests for this first and only then implement it